 Examining Options for FX Hedging

 Businesses today are tasked with managing risk in uncertain environments.
-Learn about risk management strategies when examining options for FX hedging.
+Learn about foreign exchange risk management when examining options for FX hedging.

-FX options are flexible tools to manage currency exposures.
-Unlike forwards, which lock-in future exchange rates, options can control negative price movements by creating price floors, while leaving room for companies to benefit from positive price movements.
+Unlike forwards, which lock in future exchange rates, FX options can control negative price movements by creating price floors, while leaving room for companies to benefit from positive price movements.

 Companies’ specific risk tolerance can also be accommodated through the creation of bespoke options contracts, including strategies like setting specific price triggers, nominal sizes and length of the contract.
 Options vary from the simple (aka “vanilla”) to the more complex.
 Still, important differences exist within FX options.
 For example, American-style contracts allow the holder to trigger the contract at any point up to maturity, while European-style contracts can only be exercised at expiration.

-A company looking to implement FX options can follow a two-step program in determining its best course of action.
+A company looking to implement FX hedging options can follow a two-step program to determine the best course of action:

 Step 1: Identification

-Since FX options exist in an over-the-counter (OTC) market, companies typically work with counterparties such as Fifth Third Bank to structure and price the optimal options strategy for their company’s unique mix of currency exposures.
+Since FX options trade over the counter, companies typically work with counterparties, such as Fifth Third Bank, to structure and price strategies for their mix of exposures.
 The first step, then, of all FX risk management strategies is to identify the company’s foreign currency risks or exposures.

 Step 2: Mitigation